 By Leslie Korenko

 Finally, cool weather.
 Driving through town we smell delicious smells, cruising past the campground it’s bacon and wood smoke, magnificent sunsets, brisk clean winds off the Lake and in the evening, we hear the owls.
 What an overload on the senses.
 Cindra and Jennie did another swim (year 26!).
 You can still donate so they can grant just one more wish.
 Weird stuff from around the village: The police pulled over a vehicle with a mismatched license plate.
 The owner said he brought it from home because he heard you need plates on the Island.
 A 14-year old wanted to know where he could ride a jet ski.
 Absentee ballot information/requests have arrived.
 School has started and here, the kids actually go to school.
 The former Monarch/Sweet Valley Wine Co. on Division St. has finally sold.
 It was originally the Rush family winery.
 Labor Day fireworks were a real treat.
 VFW memberships are now available for 2021 (this is a big source of income for our post).
-Finally, St. Michael’s Hall was moved to another location in anticipation of another, larger building to be constructed using wood for top suppliers just like redwood lumber Denver.
+Finally, St. Michael’s Hall was moved to another location in anticipation of another, larger building to be constructed using wood from top suppliers just like redwood lumber Denver.